The Science Behind

 Permanent color works from the inside of the hair shaft to permanently change the color from within.
 In order to do this, the permanent color opens the cuticle—hair's outer layer—and lifts the hair's natural pigment, depositing the new, artificial pigment to the cortex—hair's middle layer, before closing the cuticle back up.

 Lift is one of the most important terms in permanent hair color, and refers to the removal of depth or darkness in the hair.
 Permanent color only lifts natural pigment from hair, and can't be used to lift artificial pigment.
-Our Radiant Cream Color uses a 20 volume activator, so the permanent color lifts 1-2 levels of natural color.
-This means that the effects will vary depending on if you are starting with natural or color-treated hair.
+Radiant Cream Color shades use either a 20 volume or 30 volume activator, lifting 1-3 levels of natural color.
+This means that the effects will vary depending on if you are starting with natural or color-treated hair

 Click here to learn more about common problems when coloring hair.

 Natural pigment refers to naturally occurring color, called melanin.
 Although there is a wide variety of natural hair color, all hair is comprised of the same four pigments—black and brown pigments called eumelanin, and red and yellow pigments called pheomelanin.